 But as powerful as these movements are, change is always a slow process and ideas and thoughts don’t change overnight.
 The challenge for Director Thomas Hyland was to come up with a concept that talked predominantly to males, asking them to call out behaviour that would normally be overlooked.

-The final result was a set of four short videos designed to support and enhance an existing above the line TV campaign for VicHealth.
-Each video tackled the problem from a different audience group and social situation, from the social melting pot of a typical Australian bar to words exchanged between friends at a BBQ.
+The final result was a series of spots for online, TV and cinema.
+Each execution tackled the problem from a different audience group and social situation, from the social melting pot of a typical Australian bar, inappropriate attention on public transport, to words exchanged between friends at a BBQ.

-The videos were produced in house at Commoner, incorporating location scouting, Melbourne based production, post production, and casting of nine hero talent.
+The videos were produced in house at Commoner, incorporating location scouting, Melbourne based production, post production, and casting of all talent.